DelphinusLab/prover-node-docker/README.md

 If you had run the prover node services and just want to upgrade to new version, here is the simple steps:

 `git pull` to update to the latest version.
+Resolve the conflict if have.

 `bash scripts/stop.sh` to stop all running prover node docker services